 Maimonides statue was reconstructed in accordance with 1000 NIS banknote issued in Israel in 1983.

-Inspired by Christian art, the image is meant to be produced as stained glass window.
-Roses Is designed to be programmed into an app and thus allow every person to represent his love in the form of a rose.
-By elevating common people to staind-glass-worthy figures, Roses democratizes this traditional technique that is usually being used to portray saints and European aristocrats.
+Inspired by Christian art, the image is meant to be produced as a stained glass window.
+Roses is designed to be programmed into an app and thus allow every person to represent her or his love in the form of a rose.
+By elevating common people to stained-glass-worthy figures, Roses democratizes this traditional technique that is usually being used to portray saints and European aristocrats.